-Militant Palestinian groups have been launching rockets and mortars from the Gaza Strip onto Southern Israel since 2001.2 These attacks intensified after the Israeli disengagement from Gaza in 2005, and especially after the Islamic Resistance Movement (Hamas) took control of the Gaza Strip by force in 2007.
-Projectile attacks became since then militants' main tactic to fight against Israeli policies while overriding the security barrier built by Israel along the Gaza Strip.
-According to the Israeli Security Agency, Gazan militants launched over 20,000 projectiles between 2001 and 2015 (Israeli Security Agency, 2015).
-Israel uses different measures against Hamas and other Gazan militants.
-The most common one is attacking them via airstrikes, and in three occasions it also resorted to military operations that included the incursion of ground forces into Gaza.
+Militant Palestinian groups have been launching rockets and mortars from the Gaza Strip onto Southern Israel since 2001.
+These attacks intensified after the Israeli disengagement from Gaza in 2005, and especially after the Islamic Resistance Movement (Hamas) took control of the Gaza Strip by force in 2007.
+Since then, projectile attacks became militants' main tactic to fight against Israeli policies while overriding the security barrier built by Israel along the Gaza Strip.
+According to the Israeli Security Agency, Gazan militants launched over 20,000 projectiles between 2001 and